 What is the best time to visit Illinois?

 Spring and fall are usually the best times to visit Illinois because the weather is comfortable for walking, road trips, outdoor parks, and city weekends.
-Summer is popular for Chicago lakefront travel and festivals, while winter works well for museums, theater, food, and holiday events.
+Summer is popular for Chicago lakefront travel and festivals, while winter works well for museums, theater, food, sports, and holiday events.

 Do you need a rental car in Illinois?